fabioarciniegas/notes-on-ancient-philosophy-plato-and-his-predecessors/README.md

-## Introduction
+# Ancient Philosophy (1/2): Plato and his predecessors

-Fabio Arciniegas notes from Coursera's University of Pennsylvania Course by Susan Sauve Meyer available at https://www.coursera.org/learn/plato/
+Fabio Arciniegas notes from Coursera's University of Pennsylvania Course on presocratics by Susan Sauve Meyer available at https://www.coursera.org/learn/plato/

 Philosophy as rational enquiry rather than colloquial interpretation as set of precepts.
 Western tradition of use of Logos: reason.